Hash Browns

 Towel Dry the Potato for Superior Crispiness

-Transfer the potato shreds to a kitchen towel.
-Wring out any water you can, and press the potatoes well, drying them as much as possible.
+Transfer the shredded potatoes to a kitchen towel.
+Wring out any water you can, and press down well, drying them as much as possible.
+Make sure you use an actual towel here, as paper towel will not be strong enough to wring the excess water out.

-The potatoes will not brown until the moisture has cooked off, so that’s why it’s really important to get rid of as much water as possible before cooking.
+The potatoes will not brown until the excess moisture has cooked off, so that’s why it’s really important to get rid of as much water as possible before cooking.
+This is absolutely essential for crispy potatoes.

 Cook!

-Heat a large nonstick skillet over medium heat, and melt 2 tbsp of butter:
+Heat a large nonstick skillet over medium heat, and melt 2 tablespoons of butter:

-Add the dried potato shreds to the pan in a single layer, making sure you don’t overcrowd the pan:
+Add the towel-dried potato shreds to the non-stick skillet in a single layer, making sure you don’t overcrowd the pan:

 Depending on how many people you want to feed, you may need to have two skillets going at the same time.